 (ii) provide written comments; and

-(iii) provide their contact details as specified in the definition of contact details.
+(iii) provide their contact details as specified in the notice.

 (3) The Municipality may for purposes of public engagement arrange -

+(a) consultative session with traditional councils and traditional communities;

-(a) specific consultations with professional bodies, ward communities or other groups; and
+(b) specific consultations with professional bodies, ward communities or other groups; and

-(b) public meetings.
+(c) public meetings.

 (4) The Municipality must inform the Member of the Executive Council in writing of the intention to draft a land use scheme and provide him or her with a copy of the draft land use scheme after it has been approved by the Council as contemplated in section 18.

 Incorporation of relevant comments

-(1) After the public participation process outlined in section 20 the department responsible for development planning in the Municipality must –
+(1) After the public participation process outlined in section 20 the land use scheme committee must –

 (a) review and consider all submissions made in writing or during any engagements; and